ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. Click **Save View** and new view should appear on the left pane showing logs for the app.

 ### Visualize logs with graphs and breakdowns
-In this section, you will create and see a graph of the app level data in a board.
+In this section, you will create a board and then add a graph with a breakdown to visualize the app level data.
 A board is a collection of graphs and breakdowns.
-You will first create a board and then add a graph with a breakdown.

 1. On the left pane, click on the **board** icon (above the settings icon) > click **NEW BOARD**.
 1. Click **Edit** on the top bar and let's name this **app-log-analysis-board**.
 Click **Save**.